 Theorem 4.1.
-Any Ernst potential f of a regular axisymmetric and stationary black hole space-time with angular momentum $J \neq 0$ can be regularly extended into the interior of the black hole up to and including an interior Cauchy horizon, described by $R = -r_h$ in Boyer-Lindquist type coordinates (R, θ) .
-The values of f on the Cauchy horizon are given by
+Any Ernst potential f of a regular axisymmetric and stationary black hole spacetime with angular momentum $J \neq 0$ can regularly be extended into the interior of the black hole up to and including an interior Cauchy horizon, described by $R = -r_h$ in the Boyer-Lindquist-type coordinates (R, θ) .
+The values of f on the Cauchy horizon are given by with6 where the scripts '+' and 'N/S' indicate that the corresponding value of b or its second θ derivative has to be taken at the event horizon's north or south pole respectively.
+The values of the seed solution f_0 for $R = r_h$ follow via (11) from f on the event horizon.
+For $J \rightarrow 0$ the Cauchy horizon becomes singular.